As nice as carpet feels on the feet, it’s easy to stain. If you’ve had a candle spill, here’s how to get wax out of the carpet.

-After the wax is all but removed, clean the carpet with carpet cleaner.
-If you don’t have any, slightly dilute rubbing alcohol and spray it on.
-Then, remove it with a damp cloth followed by a dry cloth.
+After the wax is removed, clean the area with a carpet cleaner.
+If you don’t have a carpet cleaner, spray a spot treatment spray or diluted rubbing alcohol on the wax stain and wipe with a dampened microfiber cloth.

 What Can Dissolve Wax?

 Anything that dissolves oil and cuts through grease can dissolve wax.
 The most common of these are acetone and rubbing alcohol, both used in removing fingernail polish and simple cleaning.
 Be careful with both of these as they are quite strong.

 If you don’t have an iron, there are a few other options you can try.
 A hairdryer on a hot setting can do the same thing.
 A pot of boiling water will work the same.

 It is unlikely that wax will damage your carpet.
 If you remove it fast and brush your carpet afterward, it should be fine.
 Wax isn’t a harmful material.
 It will stick to your carpet after it solidifies.

 Yes, it can.
 You can get rid of the stains after you get rid of the wax.
 Sometimes, a little peroxide or diluted bleach may do the trick.
 Find more tips in this how to get rid of slime in carpet guide.
 Slime contains dyes too!

 How Do I Know What Type Of Wax I Have?

 You can read the label of the wax that has stained your carpet.
 If it’s crayons, it’s paraffin.
 And if it’s body wax, it’s beeswax.